-Who doesn’t want their life to be easier?
+Who doesn’t want their life as a parent to be easier?

 Not in the important things of course, because those should always stay a priority.

-I am talking about everyday, common events or problems that add up over time and making them less of an issue would save your sanity.
+I am talking about everyday problems and tasks that add up, so making them less of an issue would save your sanity.

 I read article after article to bring you the best parenting hacks out there.
 I also added a few of my own.